 The Monpa people have fine traditional as well as relisious arts and crafts.
 Wood carvings, weaving, paper-making, mask making, pottery, Thanghkapainting as well as carpet-making are popular here.
 Also available are traditional furniture pieces, Shongbu utensils, statutes, incense and felt shoes.
 If you are looking for some souvenirs or religious items to take back home, you must visit the Craft Centre of Tawang.

 Gorichen Peak is the highest peak in Arunachal Pradesh with a height of 7500 meters.
-Trekking is very common and scaling the height gives spectacular views.
+Hiking is very common and scaling the height gives spectacular views, especially the Bailey Trail Trekking.
 Nuranang waterfalls is 40 kms away from Tawang formed by the Nuranang River.
 The picturesque beauty of the falls is worth your time.
 PengaTeng Tso Lake is 17 kms from Tawang.
 During the winter, the lake freezes and is a skiing spot for tourists.
 Shonga-tser Lake is a lake that was created by the 1971 earthquake and is a perfect spot for beautiful photographs.
 Bumla pass is at an altitude of 5330 meters and is at the Indo-China border.
 This pass is open only during certain months of the year and require a special permit but totally worth it.
 The Bap Teng Kang waterfall allows swimming and popularly visited by tourists.
 The Tawang War Memorial honors the soldiers who fought in the 1962 Indo-China war and is visited by many to pay their homage.
 It also houses many artifacts.

 How and when to visit?